-This page contains a brief description of the various quilt design programs now available on the market, to assist buyers in making a decision about their purchase.
-The descriptions here are as accurate as we can make them, but we do not guarantee that they are free of mistakes.
+This website provides potential purchasers with a concise explanation of the numerous quilt design programmes that are now on the market in order to assist them in making a decision regarding their purchase.
+The descriptions provided here are as accurate as we are able to make them, but we do not guarantee that they are free of mistakes.

 Electric Quilt 4